 Thaz can use it to inflict his Strength (mgt) +1 CS in Edged Attack or Edged Throwing damage.
 It also doubles as a handy flag pole for Thaz, adding to his patriotic likeness.

 Crazy Hate Communicator: wielding powerful tachyonic technology developed by Wendell Wherever, the Crazy Hate communicator allows the team instant, encrypted (at Monstrous (75) rank) communications with infinite range within a given plane of existence.

 Temper 2: while he's done a great job in reining in his temper, Thaz still has a long way to go.
-Though he'd prefer not to, he tends to fly off the handle easily, and should he be provoked, he must pass a Psc (will) FEAT at -4 CS in order to resist degenerating into a fit of violence...!
+Though he'd prefer not to, he tends to fly off the handle easily, and should he be provoked, he must pass a Psc (will) FEAT at -4 CS to resist degenerating into a fit of violence...!

 Business / Finance: his area of expertise, Thaz knows business.
 He can perform various financial functions on the up and up, but excels at bending them to the furthest extent the law allows, and when he breaks the law, he can hide it better than ersatz CEOs can...

 Manipulation: it should go without saying, but Thaz is quite the manipulative little cuss.
 He's good at steering people towards doing what he wants them to do - without them knowing it, really.
 He should receive a +1 CS on efforts to manipulate others without their knowledge.